Karthikeya0612/portfolio/README.md

 # portfolio
-my portfolio website is created using html, css, bootstrap and js
+My portfolio website is created using html, css, bootstrap and js.
+It is deployed using git pages.